plastilinn/docs/pages/sections/Naming.md

 ### 🔑#key Naming - Spelling from Pronunciation

 💰rating: 10

 If someone hears it, can they easily write it correctly in different languages?

 **💭 Questions**

-💭 #question Can the name be easily written correctly in different languages?
+Can the name be easily written correctly in different languages?

 **🚨 Risks**

 🚨Spelling from Pronunciation
 Difficult spelling based on pronunciation can lead to confusion and misspellings in different languages.

 🚨mitigation strategy
 Assess if the chosen name can be easily written correctly based on its pronunciation in various languages.

 🚨contingency strategy
 Choose a name that can be easily written correctly in different languages to facilitate brand recognition.